makararena/Polish-IT-Jobs-Aggregator/README.md

    - Set daily alarms to receive information about new job postings matching your filters

 3. **Automated Email Updates** : The program includes automatic email sending capabilities::
-   - Email notifications about program execution and all preprocessing statuses are sent automatically to the main email.
+   - Email notifications about program execution and all preprocessing statuses are sent automatically to the host email.
    - Daily Update emails are sent to users, providing them with the latest job postings and relevant information.

 ## Project Potential